Chocolate Buttercream Frosting

 Instructions

-• Remove the bowl of melted chocolate from the hot water bath and with an electric mixer, whisk or wooden spoon, beat the butter into the chocolate, around one tablespoon at a time.
+• Take the bowl of melted chocolate off the pan of hot water.
+With an electric mixer or whisk, beat the butter into the chocolate one tablespoon at a time.

-• Submerge the bottom quarter of the bowl in ice water and beat the frosting at medium-high speed until of good spreading consistency.
+• Submerge the bottom quarter of the bowl in icy cold water and beat the frosting at medium-high speed until of good spreading consistency.
 (After about 5 minutes it will lighten in color, signaling that it will be ready quickly.)

-• Storing – The frosting can be stored at room temperature, covered and kept away from sunlight and heat, for a few days, kept in an airtight container in the refrigerator for up to a week, and in the freezer for up to a month.
+• Storing – Can be stored at room temperature for a few days, covered and kept away from sunlight and heat, or kept in an airtight container in the refrigerator for up to a week, and in the freezer for up to a month.
 Let come to room temperature before using.
 Whip, whisk or stir to restore a smooth, fluffy texture.

 Tried this recipe?Let us know about it!
 Give a star rating & comment below.